earthly/website/blog/_posts/2022-09-14-aws-networks.md

 ## A Quick Review

 - We created a VPC which is a virtual network inside of AWS.
-We also created a CIDR range, which is a range of ip addresses we can use to identify devices and services within our network and allow them to communicate between each other.
+We also created a CIDR range, which is a range of IP addresses we can use to identify devices and services within our network and allow them to communicate between each other.
 - Next, we created a subnet, which is just a subset of the IPs we set up in our VPC
 - Within that subnet we deployed an EC2 instance, which in our case was a machine running Linux.
 - Next we needed to create a "bridge" from the outside internet that connects to our EC2 instance.
-For that we created an Interent Gateway, which attached to our VPC and was associated with our new subnet.
+For that we created an Internet Gateway, which attached to our VPC and was associated with our new subnet.
-- We created a route table and told it to accept traffic from the Interent Gateway and pass it along to our subnet and on to our EC2 instance.
+- We created a route table and told it to accept traffic from the Internet Gateway and pass it along to our subnet and on to our EC2 instance.

 ## Connecting to Our New EC2 Instance